jundalisay/superb/content/en/social/economics/principles/part-2/chapter-05.md

 {{< /quote >}}

 However, oversupply hurts the environment in the long run, and so we also see excessive consumer surplus and consumerism as bad.
-Therefore, while the goal of both Pantrynomics and Economics is balance, Pantrynomics ensures that supplies are delivered to everyone as they are needed, and not in excess, since it factors in the environment in its models through environmental limits* (unlike Economics).
+Therefore, while the goal of both Superphysics and Economics is balance, Superphysics ensures that supplies are delivered to everyone as they are needed, and not in excess, since it factors in the environment in its models through environmental limits* (unlike Economics).
 This real-time delivery and regulation system is then implemented by [ISAIAH](/superphysics/solutions/isaiah), which is our implementation of Socrates’ Guardians.

 > ![Poor Orangutan on a tree](https://sorasystem.sirv.com/photos/orang.jpg) *Plants and animals are also users of natural resources and so their natural habitat must be generally off limits to humans to preserve their lifestyle, just as we do not allow lions and tigers into our habitat.
 (Update March 2020: [The destruction of natural habitats unleashes viruses](https://www.scientificamerican.com/article/destroyed-habitat-creates-the-perfect-conditions-for-coronavirus-to-emerge/) that destroy humans, so this Pantrynomic policy would help ensure the existence of the human species, something that is beyond the scope of Economics)